Updated: August 5, 2005

 The lifetime risk for women of being diagnosed with breast cancer is currently about 1 in 8.

 Breast cancer is relatively uncommon in men; the female-to-male ratio is approximately 100:1.

 Race and ethnicity

-Are you a doctor or a nurse?
+Are you a Doctor, Pharmacist, PA or a Nurse?

-Do you want to join the Doctors Lounge online medical community
+Join the Doctors Lounge online medical community

 Editorial activities: Publish, peer review, edit online articles.